yaramt/SudokoGame/README.md

 This command is always available, in Solve, Edit, and Init modes.
 Any unsaved work on the current game board is lost.
 - mark_errors X <br />
 Sets the "mark errors" setting to X, where X is either 0 or 1. <br />
-When this parameter is set to 1, erroneous values are displayed followed by an asterisk.
+When this parameter is set to 1, erroneous values are displayed followed by an asterisk (*).
 The default value is 1. <br />
 This command is only available in Solve mode.
 - print_board <br />
 Prints the board.
 This command is only available in Edit and Solve modes.